DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Treatment options that have shown a beneficial response include:

 Given the rarity of lymphocytic thrombophilic arteritis and inconsistent treatment responses, there is no current consensus on treatment recommendations.

 Lymphocytic thrombophilic arteritis tends to follow a chronic indolent course with no progression to systemic vasculitis [1,2].
-Ongoing follow-up is advisable .
+Ongoing follow-up is advisable as there have been rare reports of later systemic vasculitis .
 The long-term prognosis remains unclear.

 © 2020 DermNet New Zealand Trust.